christo/revenge/README.md

 Using a hybrid approach to code detection, some parts of a binary can be confidently identified as code through a mixture of static and dynamic analysis.
-Currently I'm working on a `Tracer` which follows code execution paths, following both sides of conditional branches and records which addresses hold instructions.
+Currently I'm working on a `Tracer` which follows code execution paths, including both sides of conditional branches and records which addresses hold instructions.
 Solving this problem deterministically for all possible programs is equivalent to solving
 [The Halting Problem](https://en.wikipedia.org/wiki/Halting_problem) which has been famously